-- Check that the computer is turned on. - The CD-writing application software may be stopping the disk from being ejected. - ☐ Make sure the computer is not in Standby or Hibernate mode. - Make sure that the power profile you are using is not Ultimate Battery Life.
-Please use AC Power (when using AC power) or Maximum Battery Life (when running on batteries).
+- Check that the computer is turned on. - □ The CD-writing application software may be stopping the disk from being ejected. - □ Make sure the computer is not in Standby or Hibernate mode.

 The disc tray ejects even when it has been locked into place